adityalahiri/adityalahiri.github.io/TIL.md

 A daily log of little things I learn pertaining to Computer Science and AI/ML.
 (Inspired by [Seth Godin](https://seths.blog/))

+## 27/7/20

+* UI/UX is a big part of explainability.
+And its difficult to get right!

 ## 26/7/20

 * N/A